Home » Motor Finance Commission Complaints

 • A Non-Discretionary Commission (Non-DCA) Complaint: This involves agreements where commission was paid, but the dealer could not influence the interest rate.

-What’s happening with complaints?
+What’s happening with Redress Scheme Complaints?

 How do I make a motor finance commission complaint?